Karnataka elections 2018: Anti-corruption activist begins 'One Vote, One Note' campaign in Bengaluru

 It was way back in 1952 Samyukta Socialist Party (SSP) candidate Shantaveri Gopala Gowda started 'one note, one vote' campaign in Shimoga district of Karnataka.
-Inspired by Shantaveri Gopala Gowda, an Independent candidate, Ravikrishna Reddy, restarted the 'one note, one vote' campaign in Jayanagar.
+Inspired by Shantaveri Gopala Gowda, Ravikrishna Reddy restarted the 'one note, one vote' campaign in Jayanagar.
 Ravikrishna Reddy is President at Forum for Building Bribe Free Karnataka.

 As the Election Commission gears up to keep a check on the money factor in the upcoming Assembly polls, voters of Jayanagar constituency witnessed an independent candidate asking them not just for votes, but 'notes' too.